-employed not only as an explanatory alternative to monocentric, "constructive" orders and government planning, but also an alternative normative ideal.
-Thus, in his contributions to the socialist calculation debate and his responses to Marxist and Fabian worries about the "social anarchy of production," Hayek invoked spontaneous order to argue that positive social order can emerge without deliberate "social regulation," and that production without centralized control need be neither blind, destructive, nor chaotic 14 - that, in fact, ordinary individuals acting on the dispersed knowledge embodied in price signals could discover opportunities, anticipate future needs, correct allocative errors, and adjust to changing conditions far beyond the capacity of even the most comprehensive aggregate statistics and best-intentioned central regulator or planner.
-Changing gears from knowledge of production to the production of knowledge, an increasingly popular example with the kids these days is the explosive growth, refinement, and success of the Internet's knowledge and communications systems in general, and of Wikipedia in particular 15 - a project which was directly inspired by Hayek's remarks on dispersed local knowledge in "The Uses of Knowledge in Society," 16 and which depends on dispersed contributions, emerging consensus, and the polycentric implementation of evolving community norms to inform and shape its articles.
-In less than a decade Wikipedia has become the world's largest and most successful encyclopedia even though - or rather, precisely because - its development is driven by the "social anarchy" of contributions and decentralized initiative from millions of volunteer reader/editors, without prior invitation, authorization, screening or direction by any central point of authority.
+In the hands of Hayek and other libertarian social theorists, the concept of "spontaneous order" is employed not only as an explanatory alternative to monocentric, "constructive" orders and government planning, but also an alternative normative ideal.
+Thus, in his contributions to the socialist calculation debate and his responses to Marxist and Fabian worries about the "social anarchy of production," Hayek invoked spontaneous order to argue that positive social order can emerge without deliberate "social regulation," and that production without centralized control need be neither blind, destructive, nor chaotic 16 - that, in fact, ordinary individuals acting on the dispersed knowledge embodied in price signals could discover opportunities, anticipate future needs, correct allocative errors, and adjust to changing conditions far beyond the capacity of even the most comprehensive aggregate statistics and best-intentioned central regulator or planner.
+Changing gears from knowledge of production to the production of knowledge, an increasingly popular example with the kids these days is the explosive growth, refinement, and success of the Internet's knowledge and communications network.